Saving Sea Otters Through Surrogacy

 In the wild, sea otter pups typically stay with their mother for about six months until they develop survival skills.
 Mothers will teach their pups how to groom their dense fur, which is critical to keep them warm in the chilly Pacific Ocean.
 Sea otters have the densest fur of any animal, with about 1 million hairs per square inch, and they spend a lot of time maintaining it.

 Orphaned pups need to learn these same skills from a surrogate mother before being returned to the wild.
-To best prepare Suri and Willow to take on future roles as mothers, Shedd’s expert animal care team will encourage them to practice those wild skills like diving and foraging by scattering and hiding food throughout their habitat.
-The team will also encourage the otters to retrieve objects, much like retrieving and carrying a pup.
+To best prepare non-releasable female otters to take on future roles as mothers, Shedd’s expert animal care team encourages them to practice those wild skills like diving and foraging by scattering and hiding food throughout their habitat.
+The team also encourages the otters to retrieve objects, much like retrieving and carrying a pup.

 How Impactful is the Surrogacy Program?